DataDog/hiring-engineers/answers.md

 vagrant@precise64:~$
 ```

 I googled around and went down a few rabbit holes including one on a raspberry pi forum.

-Someone suggested this:
+Someone there suggested this:

 "Found some entries for "pip-cannot-install-anything" indicating it could be a ssl-problem, so be sure your system is on current level ("sudo apt-get update" and then "sudo apt-get upgrade")."

 So I tried those commands and things seemed to be happening, so I tried once again to install ddtrace using `sudo pip install ddtrace` but still the same error, shucks!